 Five markup delimiters &, <, >, ', and " are prohibited in XML tags.
-These characters are automatically encoded with & place amp;, & lt;, & gt;, & apos;, and & quot;.
-The "E" option requests that this encoding be applied to the formatted text.
+These characters are automatically encoded with & place and applied to the formatted text.
 The "e" option does not produce the semicolons.

 The "D" option requests that data descriptions contained in format-name be used to create the XML tags.
 A language selection must have been present in the #IDSV system format when the FORMAT INCLUDE for format-name was executed.
 This option is ignored if descriptions are not available.